What Does “Greening Out” Mean?

 Anyone looking to test their threshold should consider doing so at a gradual pace.
 The start low, go slow method is your best bet to avoid greening out.
 In this scenario, a person starts by taking a relatively low dose of THC, often 5 mg or less.
 After consuming, they'll wait anywhere between 15 minutes and 2 hours, depending on the consumption product, to assess how it affected them.6 Suppose a person feels they need more to achieve their ideal effects.
 In that case, they should repeat the same dosage and assess themselves once again after the designated period.

-It's important that you understand the product contents before consuming.
-Understand how much THC is in the product and its entire plant profile.
+It's important to understand the product's contents before consuming it.
+This includes how much THC is in the product and its entire plant profile.
 The product you're consuming matters just as much, with edibles and concentrated oils representing the highest chances of over-intoxication.

-This all may sound scary or overwhelming, but have no fear.
+This all may sound scary or overwhelming but have no fear.
 With an understanding of your body's limits and the cannabis products you may consume, you can often, if not always, avoid over-intoxication.
-As with any other psychoactive substance, consume cannabis responsibly for the best possible outcomes.
+As with any other intoxicating substance, consume cannabis responsibly for the best possible outcomes.

 No appointment needed.
 Only billed if approved.